 The focus of the second year is on data collection, and beginning to analyse your data.
 Dedicated Departmental workshops prepare you for these stages of your research, and we also encourage students to take advantage of the advanced research training provided by the University and the White Rose Doctoral Training Programme.

 Year 3: Writing up and advanced research training

 Students aim to complete their thesis and submit it within the third year.
-Research training in this final year would focus on advanced analysis methods and skills for employment (e.g. writing for publication.)
+Advanced training in this final year focuses on analysis, articulating your project’s contribution to knowledge, and skills for employment (e.g. writing for publication.)

-We also offer part-time PhD study, which takes between 4-7 years.
+We also offer part-time PhD study, which normally takes around 6 years.